alphagov/govuk-design-system/src/components/feedback/index.md

 We’d also like to thank the GOV.UK Forms team for helping us build this component.

-### Help us improve this component
+### Share your research

 We're still working to improve this component and we’d like to get your feedback.

-If you've implemented this component and can tell us about how it’s working in your service, [contact the team](/contact/).
+If you've implemented this component, we'd like to know if it's an improvement over what you've used before to gather feedback.

+We want to know how many of your users:

+- use this component to go from your service to your feedback page, compared to before
+- start and complete your feedback form, compared to before